linebender/linebender.github.io/content/blog/2025-05-07-tmil-16/index.md

 Progress on the sparse strips renderer has also been continuing at pace:

+The big standout this month is the significant leap in Vello CPU functionality:

+- [vello#923][]: Blending, compositing, and layers
+- [vello#893][]: Linear, radial and sweep gradients
+- [vello#878][]: Clipping
+- [vello#919][]: Image rendering

+The above PRs set the foundation for introducing these features into Vello Hybrid over the coming months.

+Another notable released feature is text outline rendering and getting hinting "just right":

+- [vello#883][]: Text outline rendering
+- [vello#897][],[vello#886][]: Getting text hinting "just right"

+A working document of our plan can be found [here](https://docs.google.com/document/d/1ZquH-53j2OedTbgEKCJBKTh4WLE11UveM10mNdnVARY/edit?tab=t.0#heading=h.j3duh9pgdm94).
+This roadmap outlines our plans for pre-alpha, alpha, beta, and version 1.0 and 1.1 releases.

 <!-- Need a lot more plans -->
 <!-- Link to the new renderer roadmap document  -->